Community Engagement & Education

 Open Door Policy

 The CEEd Hub builds authentic connections between the community and the Masonic Institute for the Developing Brain (MIDB).
 We collaborate with local organizations by listening to their unique needs and identifying meaningful ways to provide support.
-Through these partnerships, we create opportunities for community members to engage in research, participate in events, and access educational resources.
+Through these partnerships, we create opportunities for communities to engage in research, participate in events, and access educational resources.
 Our goal is to ensure that every collaboration is responsive, inclusive, and grounded in mutual learning—bringing the world of MIDB into the community and the community into MIDB.
+Email Rachel Ruthig for more information.